 CITB Health and Safety Awareness – 1 Day

-It provides a practical summary of health and safety, welfare and environmental issues identifying individual responsibilities for looking after themselves and others, what the employer’s duties are and what should be done if they think anyone’s health and safety is being put at risk.
+It provides a practical summary of health, safety, welfare and environmental issues, identifying the delegate’s responsibility for looking after themselves and others; outlining the employer’s duties; and explaining what should be done if the worker thinks that anyone’s health and safety is being put at risk.

 Aims and Objectives

-- why they are carrying out their identified duties, and
+- why they are carrying out their identified duties

-- to ensure that they contribute to the safety of the workplace.
+- how they contribute to the safety of the workplace

 At the end of the course delegates will be able to: